yi904835116/lab2-inheritance/README.md

 ### Inheritance And The Prototype Chain
 Javascript objects are like bags of properties, and also have a link to a prototype object.
-When trying to access a property of an object, JavaScript will first look in that object, then the prototype of the object, the prototype of the prototype, and so on until a property is fount or the end of the chain is reached.
+When trying to access a property of an object, JavaScript will first look in that object, then the prototype of the object, the prototype of the prototype, and so on until a property is found or the end of the chain is reached.

 ### Cloning an Existing Object
 Javascript gives us a handy method for creating new objects with a specified prototype: `Object.create()` This can be used to clone an existing object, by passing it as a parameter to the method as follows: